-How to Improve Your Compliance Posture with Identity-Centric PAM
+How to Improve Your Compliance Posture with Modern PAM

 In an era when cyber-attacks have become common occurrences, it’s vital for organizations to improve their cyber resilience and implement a robust cybersecurity framework.
 In this context, a variety of government entities, oversight agencies, and industry standards bodies have created guidelines to strengthen their constituents’ security posture and provide prescriptive measures to defend against today’s cyber threats.